mvolkmann/blog/src/swift/Concurrency.md

 An `async let` statement is a special variable declaration whose value is computed asynchronously in a new, implicit child task.
-These statements must be used inside an async context (either a closure passed to `Task` or an `async` function).
+These statements must be used inside a concurrent context (either a closure passed to `Task` or an `async` function).

 The work to compute the value of each `async let` variable